ComputeCanada/molmodsim-vmd-visualization/_episodes/06-tcl_scripting.md

 {: .vmd}

 #### Complex transformations (rotate + translate)
 The `move` command takes as an argument a [4x4] transformation matrix and applies it to the coordinates of each atom in the selection.
 A transformation matrix is computed from [3x3] rotation matrix and a translation vector.
-It is not straightforvard to obtain it by hand.
+It is not straightforward to obtain it by hand.
 VMD has various commands to help creating transformation matrices.

 The main command for generating transformation matrices is `trans`.
 It can create matrices for many transformations such as:
 - centering a molecule